-- Staff assisted the Fire Department with compliance inspections and addressing non-compliant businesses. - Code Enforcement Staff processed Alcohol Sales Conditional Use Permits and Compliance Reviews. - Staff continued to work closely with the Planning Department to identity potential impacts and mitigate hazards of new and existing development by developing conditions of approval related to public safety concerns.
+Accomplishments & Outlook (cont.) • Staff assisted the Fire Department with compliance inspections and addressing non-compliant businesses.
+Code Enforcement Staff processed Alcohol Sales Conditional Use Permits and Compliance Reviews. • Staff continued to work closely with the Planning Department to

+Stan continued to work closely with the Planning Department to identity potential impacts and mitigate hazards of new and existing development by developing conditions of approval related to public safety concerns.